htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - `DAGMAN_USE_JOIN_NODES` is now on by default.
   :ticket:`7271`

+- The Python bindings are now packaged as extendable modules.
+  :ticket:`6907`

 New Features:

 - HTCondor now supports secure download and upload to and from S3.
 See